John D.

 - Identify hidden issues

-Seasonal Strategies for Texas Garage Doors
+Seasonal Strategies for Garage Door Care

-Spring (March, May)
+Spring

 - Lubricate springs and hardware

-- Inspect for winter damage
+- Inspect for damage from colder months

 - Clean and treat any rust spots

-Summer (June, September)
+Summer

 - Check for heat-related expansion issues

-- Lubricate more frequently in extreme heat
+- Lubricate more frequently during extreme heat

 - Test auto-reverse safety features

-Fall (October, December)
+Fall

-- Prepare for temperature swings
+- Prepare for temperature fluctuations

 - Inspect weather sealing

-- Lubricate before cold weather
+- Lubricate before colder weather

-Winter (January, February)
+Winter

 - Monitor for cold-related stiffness